okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 layout: Guides
 ---

-This guide walks you through the process of submitting a Lifecycle management (LCM) integration to the Okta Integration Network (OIN) using the OIN Manager.
+Use this guide to understand the process of submitting a Lifecycle management (LCM) integration to the Okta Integration Network (OIN) using the OIN Manager.
 You can submit a System for Cross-domain Identity Management (SCIM) or a Workflows connector LCM integration.
 This guide also shows you how to update a previously published LCM integration or delete a draft submission.

 ---

 **Learning outcomes**

-* Understand how to submit a new LCM integration to the OIN.
+* Understand how to submit a new LCM integration to the OIN
-* Understand how to update or delete a previously published integration.
+* Understand how to update or delete a previously published integration

 **What you need**